Discrimination and Harassment

 Prevent

-Harassment is a form of discrimination and is defined as behaviour or the effect of behaviour, whether direct or indirect, which meets one of the following conditions:
+Harassment can be a form of discrimination and is defined as behaviour or the effect of behaviour, whether direct or indirect, which meets one of the following conditions:

 - is abusive or demeaning